zsteinkamp/photodirs/README.md

 most commonly used sizes here.
 Album indices are updated up the folder hierarchy, and within seconds your images are available online, at any size or crop.
 HEIC and RAW files are supported automatically, as are most video formats.

+No further steps are necessary to publish your media.

 ## Architecture